TwizzyDizzy/nagios-plugins/README.md

 nagios-plugins
 ==============

+See icingaexchange.yaml for further information on what these scripts do.

 Nagios plugins written OR modified by me (credit is payed where credit is due).

 Please feel free to fork, contribute, file issues or buy me some flowers.